mthodi/miyanda-blog/_texts/piotroski-f-score.md

 On the other hand, fundamental analysis looks at company fundamental information such as company profits, amount of debt the company has, the rate at which the company’s profits are growing, the cost of operating the company, the competency of the management team and so on.
 As one can imagine, there is an ongoing debate as to which approach is superior.
 Whichever approach one uses, the ultimate aim is to decide whether to buy the stock, sell it, short it (sell it without buying it first) or hold on to it if one already bought it.

-In this article, I will present the Piotroski F-score, a fundamental analysis strategy for selecting stocks to buy and/or short if allowed.
-I shall use companies listed on the Malawi Stock exchange as examples.
+In this article, I will present the Piotroski F-score, a fundamentals based trading strategy that was [published](https://www.chicagobooth.edu/~/media/FE874EE65F624AAEBD0166B1974FD74D.pdf) by Joseph Piotroski in 2002.

 ## Book Value & Market Value